snakehaihai/Extroperceptive_sensor_calibration/README.md

 Planner constraint and Constraint Jacobian in the optimization function.
 Each new sensor need to add at least 1 planner constaint function

 # Build
- Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic
+ Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-kinetic

 Do not use sudo apt get way to get library as MRPT is heavy gcc-version depended.
 Do not download mrpt_bridge as it still has bugs in converting timestamp.